Vignesh2208/VT-S3FNet/docs/source/user_guide.rst

 * **eat_update_period_us**.
 This field is relevant only when Titan is the chosen virtual time manager.
 It controls the earliest arrival time update frequency.
 This is only relevant when lookaheads are enabled.
 In the running example, this is set to 1ms.
+Currently for correct/expected behavior, it needs to be set to any value higher than all link latencies in the co-simulation.
+This ensures that all timelines use appointments for synchronization.

 * **enable_lookahead**.
 This field is relevant only when Titan is chosen as the virtual time manager.
 If set to 1, then lookahead based synchronization would be used.
 If set to 0, lookaheads